There are many different documents that can be searched for records of names, events, etc. Some of these documents are:

 Church records - baptismal records are open, but talks are taking place between the various churches to possibly close them.
 Do not mention adoption when searching them.

 Copies of adoption papers, divorce files - Court of Queen's Bench, Winnipeg, Law Courts Building Main Floor, 408 York Avenue Winnipeg, Manitoba R3C 0P9 registry office phone: (204) 945-0344 fax: (204) 948-2369 also Thompson, The Pas, Dauphin, Portage La Prairie, Brandon, and St. Boniface

 Birth certificates - Vital Statistics, 254 Portage Avenue, Winnipeg MB R3C 0B6 phone: 204-945-3701 toll free: 1-866-949-9296 fax: 204-948-3128 e-mail: firstname.lastname@example.org

 School records - the Provincial Archives have attendance records on microfilm of most schools in Manitoba dating back to the 1920's, and the Manitoba Historical Society or Manitoba Education Professional Certification and Student Records, Main & Darcy, Russell, MB R0J 1W0 tele: 1-713-2998.
 They have some school records and Normal school records.

 War records - write to Personnel Records Centre, National Archives of Canada, Attn: J. Paveling, Director, 395 Wellington St., Ottawa, ON K1A 0N3, and also search in historical books in libraries, and contact Royal Canadian Legions

-Return to Other links or Return to
+Return to Registries or Return to